 The AD700X are not built to provide a stable fit during physical activity.
 They are not sports headphones and will quickly fall off if used while running, jogging or exercising.
 They will maintain a stable fit during casual listening sessions, but the cable is not detachable so if it gets hooked on something, it will pull the headphones off your head.

-The AD700X is an above-average sounding pair of open-back over-ear headphones.
 They have a good Bass and an open sounding Soundstage due to their open-back design.
 However, they lack a bit of sub-bass, tend to sound Mid-Rangy and their Treble could be piercing on certain tracks.

 These are open-back headphones not designed to block noise or isolate listeners from loud environments.
 They're purposely open, to improve their sound quality.
 Unfortunately, this also means that they cannot be used outside or in public, as ambient noise will easily seep into your audio and the leakage level is high enough to be distracting to anyone in your immediate vicinity.